 We never travel without travel insurance, and it is mandatory for clients accompanying us on our tours to carry appropriate travel insurance.
 We do not provide travel insurance, however we work with local travel agents who can support you with this, airfares or any additional travel arrangements.

 We have always found the water in Italy fine to drink – in fact, you will find little fountains throughout Rome where people line up and refill their water bottles because it is perfectly safe to drink.

 In Italy the standard voltage is 230 V and the frequency is 50 Hz.
-You can use your Australian electric appliances in Italy, because the standard voltage (230 V) is the same as in Australia.
+You can use your Australian electric appliances in Italy, because the standard voltage (230 V) is pretty much the same as in Australia.
 The wall sockets look like the one on the right of this paragraph.

 You will need an adapter to allow you to use your Australian devices in Italy – this is one of the most useful things you will take to Italy.
 We recommend taking two if you each have phones or laptops to charge.
 Buy them in Australia before you go as it can be challenging and expensive to try to purchase them in Italy (but not impossible).